Is an old CRT television perfect for retro gaming?

 Component video ( AKA YCbCr ) is a major step up.
 This standard separates the video signal even more than S-Video.
 It is a little complicated to go into it fully here, but it sort of separates the blue and red signals.
 This will give a really nice sharp picture with little or no fuzziness.
 This is definitely worth using if you can.

 RGB is the best standard you can use.
 This separates the red, green and blue signals out to their own wires and there are also horizontal and vertical sync wires.
 As the colours are completely separate and they relate to the electron guns in the CRT, this is about as good as it gets.
 The picture should be perfectly sharp with no fuzziness or other problems.
-RGB is commonly used on televisions with a SCART socket ( Syndicat des Constructeurs d’Appareils Radiorécepteurs et Téléviseurs ) and high end video monitors will accept RGB using BNC connectors.
+RGB is commonly used on televisions with a SCART ( Syndicat des Constructeurs d’Appareils Radiorécepteurs et Téléviseurs ) connector and high end video monitors will accept RGB using BNC connectors.